 Section of MFP Verification Items Required at Material to Review Level of Professional Judgment and Verification Review Guidelines 3.
-Restoration Project Report Restoration PST Tool Verification is complete if: review and investigation of the analysis demonstrates that the analysis was conducted correctly, and the Forest Project and all included Activity Areas meet requirements defined in the protocol.
+Restoration Project Report Restoration PST Tool Very Low Verification is complete if: review and investigation of the analysis demonstrates that the analysis was conducted correctly, and the Forest Project and all included Activity Areas meet requirements defined in the protocol.
 Where uncertainty persists, the Reserve shall be consulted for a final decision.
 For Activity Areas that required an assessment of degradation, verification is complete if: a review of the calculation confirms that the methodology for quantifying tree canopy area specified in Section C.1.3 was implemented correctly.
 Confirmation that the historical trend was developed by at least two historical images that are at least 10 years apart, and with the recent estimate within five years of the start date and the earliest point no earlier than 1990.
 The verifier must independently calculate the canopy area for the Project Area using a randomized or systematic application of points used by the Forest Owner.
 The points must be overlaid on the remote sensing image the Forest Owner used to generate their estimate/measurement of canopy area.
 The verifier shall determine if each point 'hits' or 'misses' a tree crown.
 The verifier shall sample enough plots to arrive at a determination of canopy area with +/- 10% at 90% confidence interval.
-The percentage canopy area determined by the verifier must be within 10% of the estimate provided by the Forest Owner.
-The verifier may repeat their effort if the Forest Owner is not in conformance with the verifier.
+The percentage canopy area determined by the Verifier.
 Failure to find conformance after three efforts results in failure of the ability to verify the reported canopy area.
 The Forest Owner must resample/re-measure the canopy area prior to renewing verification activities.
 The i-Tree Canopy tool may be used to perform the analysis.
 Verifier confirmed the Project Report includes a description of the cause of degradation or risks of deforestation to the Activity Area and the project